kinoute/Hack-Z370-HD3P-i5-8400/README.md

 I recently updated my Hackintosh from Mojave 10.14.6 to Catalina 10.15.6.
 You can find the latest and final EFI Folder for Mojave [here](https://github.com/kinoute/Hack-Z370-HD3P-i5-8400/releases/tag/v1.0).

-If you're curious, I changed three things in my `config.plist` to fix Catalina:
+If you're curious, I changed two things in my `config.plist` to fix Catalina:

 * I added ` igfxonln=1` to the boot arguments because I was getting a black screen after waking up from sleep.
 It fixed the problem but AppleALC, the kext that handles the Audio, was crashing my system (Kernel Panic) after waking up.
 * To avoid the Kernel Panic after waking up, I had to disable the audio through HDMI.
 Since I don't use it, it was not a problem.
 To do that, I set-up the  `No-hda-gfx` property in my `config.plist` file.
 It fixed the issue.
-* I had to remove the old USB ports limit patch for Mojave and add a new one for Catalina.
-You can find it [here](https://www.tonymacx86.com/threads/macos-catalina-10-15-0-usb-port-limit-removal-patch.285098/).

 **Important:** If you wish to upgrade to Catalina just like I did, don't forget to install/use a recent version of Clover, at least Clover v5.0 r5107.
 I personally use [Clover v5.0 r5119](https://github.com/Dids/clover-builder/releases/tag/v5.0_r5119).